-Configuration Register 2 (pointer address 1Ah for the TMP431 and 3Fh for the TMP432) controls which temperature measurement channels are enabled and whether the external channels have the resistance correction feature enabled or not.
+Configuration Register 2 (pointer address 1Ah) controls which temperature measurement channels are enabled and whether the external channels have the resistance correction feature enabled or not.

 The RC bit enables the resistance correction feature for the external temperature channels.
 If RC = '1', series resistance correction is enabled; if RC = '0', resistance correction is disabled.
 Resistance correction should be enabled for most applications.
 However, disabling the resistance correction may yield slightly improved temperature measurement noise performance, and reduce conversion time by about 50%, which could lower power consumption when conversion rates of two per second or less are selected.
 The LEN bit enables the local temperature measurement channel.
 If LEN = '1', the local channel is enabled; if LEN = '0', the local channel is disabled.

-The REN bit enables external temperature measurement channel 1 (connected to pins 2 and 3.)
+The REN bit enables external temperature measurement channel 1 (connected to pins 1 and 2.)
 If REN = '1', the external channel is enabled; if REN = '0', the external channel is disabled.